 This very basic machine was the smallest of the coin-operated Graphophones, using the simple Columbia Type 'B' mechanism.
 Introduced in 1898 and priced at a mere $20, this was the most successful and widely sold coin-slot talking machine.
 Smaller than the Edison 'Excelsior,' it was best suited to modest retail establishments where customers could be tempted to spend a few spare nickels in return for some simple entertainment.
 The mechanism is entirely exposed, making it one of the most interesting coin-operated machines to watch in operation.
 The 'BS' could be fitted with listening tubes or a specially designed 13" nickel-plated horn, as seen here.
 The metal feet were meant to be screwed down to the counter to prevent the entire machine from being carted away.
-This example is very early, with a groove running across the front panel and no decal, a style which is much scarcer than later versions which have smooth panels and a gold Graphophone banner.
+This example is the earliest style, with a groove running across the front panel and no decal.
+This was quickly supplanted by a new version with smooth panels and a gold Graphophone banner across the front.
 It is completely original, including the rarely-found signboard and horn.

 This circa 1898 handbill advertises the Columbia BS and shows the machine in its earliest incarnation, without a decal.

 (RETURN TO MAIN PHONOGRAPH PAGE)